Philpott fire deaths: Fear and control at Victory Road

 Melissa John, the girlfriend of Mosley's nephew, said he told her he had rehearsed the fatal blaze with the Philpotts weeks earlier.

 She said the couple were meant to shout for help and Mosley would then rescue the children.
 Why this did not happen is not clear.

 Police said they had found no evidence of such a rehearsal.

 Ben Nolan QC, representing Mosley, said he was merely an attention seeker and a fantasist who used to exaggerate in order to "big himself up".

 The trial also heard that Mosley had been bragging to a number of people about being a suspect - including on internet dating sites.

-Whatever Mosley's role, it seems that Philpott was keen to keep him on side - and police believe coercion may have been involved.'Some responsibility'
+Whatever Mosley's role, it seems that Philpott was keen to keep him on side - and police believe coercion may have been involved.

 The court heard that, in the weeks following the fire, Mairead performed a sex act on Mosley in front of her husband.

 The hotel room had been bugged and Philpott was heard telling his wife: "I'm proud of you because you didn't want to do it."

 Whether he was coerced or not, Mosley appeared to feel some responsibility for his friend.